Originally Published: January 12, 2023

 When is it okay to get help from a writer for the outline?

-There are writers I work with who not only write well but consistently write content that performs well (traffic, backlinks, virality/shares) for sites like Zapier, Shopify, Vimeo, or Hotjar.
-Granted, these things don't really fall within the writer's control or anyone’s full control really.
+There are writers I work with who not only write well but consistently write content that performs well for their clients or—if they've been with us for a while—for VEED as well.
+Granted, these things don't fully fall within the writer's control or anyone’s full control but as you manage writers you begin to get a sense of who is easy to work with and does great work.

 If I’m working with a particularly strong writer like this I’m much more open to their feedback since it comes from experience.

-Regardless of your track record, you need to kill the “feels” and “thinks” and do the digging to show how you know something.
+Regardless of your track record, you need to kill all your pitches that lead with flimsy statements like "I feel: and "I think".
+How do you know?
+Do the digging to show how you know something.
 If you want your suggestions to be heard by an editor, head of content, or whoever is looking at your work you need to figure out how to speak their “language”.

 What goes in my content briefs (in no particular order)